 For years, I’ve been distributing ArchiMate Overview PDFs, updated whenever I got around to adapting them after the ArchiMate standard was updated.
-At the end of last year, ArchiMate 3.0.1 was updated to ArchiMate 3.1 — mostly a minor update —, so the overview sheets have been updated too.
-Generally, the overview sheets are the first that is updated when I start to work with a new version of the standard.
+Generally, the overview sheets are the first thing that is updated when I start to work with a new version of the standard.
 The current version is from ArchiMate 3.1.

 The overview is distributed as full-vector (infinitely scalable, perfectly printable) PDF, in two versions: one in my preferred Mastering ArchiMate colours (colours that are like the absolute original ArchiMate colours, which I think support faster reading, learning and understanding), and one in ‘simple’ layered colours (most widely used these days as most tools use these by default).
 ArchiMate itself is technically colourless, by the way.